-All PCBUs at a mine or petroleum site must comply with Section 14 of the Regulation to manage the risks to health and safety associated with operations at the mine or petroleum site.
-The guide, Managing risks in mining and petroleum operations provides guidance on complying with these requirements.
+All PCBUs at a mine or petroleum site must comply with Section 14 of the WHS (MPS) Regulation in managing the risks to health and safety associated with operations at the mine or petroleum site.
+The guides, Managing risk in mining and Managing risk in petroleum operations provide guidance on complying with these requirements.

-Records of risk assessments and the controls implemented to eliminate or minimise any risk that was identified through any such risk assessment will form part of the safety management system (SMS) and the mine or petroleum site record or as the contractor's health and safety management plan.
+Records of risk assessments and the controls implemented to eliminate or minimise any risk that was identified through any such risk assessment will form part of the safety management system (SMS) and the mine or petroleum site record or as the contractor's health and safety management plan (see below).